christophergandrud/cv/cv_web/Gandrud_cv_web.md

 > Papers [available online](http://christophergandrud.blogspot.com/p/research.html).

+- How the Fed Manages its External Environment: An Analysis of Topical Responses to Political and Economic Stress (1997-2012).
+With Kevin Young.
+Revise and resumbit at *Journal of Public Policy*.

 - When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
 With Mark Hallerberg.
 Revise and resubmit at *Research and Politics*.

+- Letting German Banks Fail: Federalism and decisions to save troubled banks.
+With Sahil Deo, Christian Franz, and Mark Hallerberg.
+Revise and resubmit at *Politische Vierteljahresschrift* (PVS).

 - Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises with a Focus on Bad Banks.
 With Mark Hallerberg.
 For a special issue of *West European Politics*.

 - Financial Regulatory Transparency, International Institutions, and Borrowing Costs.
 With Mark Copelovitch and Mark Hallerberg.

 - Bad Banks as a Response to Crises: When Do Governments Use Them, and Why Does Their Governance Differ?
 With Mark Hallerberg.